 These rights are extremely important, and we make sure that they are protected throughout the entire defense process.
 If you have been subjected to unfair practices by the authorities, we will make sure the authorities are held accountable.
 We also make sure that our clients are fully informed of their rights.

-At the Law Office of Michael D. Litman, PLLC, we serve defendants facing a variety of charges, including DWI charges, drug charges, weapons charges, assault charges, larceny, burglary, identity theft, and sex crimes.
-Click the link below if you want to learn more about your rights and the legal process in general, or send us an email or call us at (917) 554-8231 to set up your free consultation.
+At the Law Office of Michael D. Litman, PLLC, our Westchester criminal lawyer serves defendants facing a variety of charges, including DWI charges, drug charges, weapons charges, assault charges, larceny, burglary, identity theft, and sex crimes.
+Click the link below if you want to learn more about your rights and the legal process for criminal defense in general, or send us an email or call us at (917) 554-8231 to set up your free consultation.

 The Impact of a Criminal Record

 People who have been charged or convicted of a crime can face many consequences as a result of their criminal background.
 Many of these consequences are related to our legal system, such as time served in jail or prison, steep fines, community service, probation and any other punishments handed out by the state.
 However, there are also many other types of consequences that a person might encounter.

 When you are charged with or convicted of a crime, you will be denied many opportunities that most of us take for granted.
 These are considered “collateral consequences” of criminal charges.
 In some ways, these consequences can have effects that are just as difficult to overcome as the potential penalties you are facing.
 Your criminal record will be subject to scrutiny in many walks of life, including...